 There are some simple ways to keep your credit file in good shape, such as avoiding too many credit enquiries.
 If you already have bad credit, though, avoiding multiple credit enquiries might not be enough to get it back in shape.
-If you’re looking to improve your credit file, use this guide to learn how to improve a damaged credit score, whether it’s worth paying to use a credit repair agency and the common mistakes to avoid.
+If you’re looking to improve your credit rating, use this guide to learn how to improve a damaged credit score.

 Here are seven tips for fast credit repair:

 1. Don’t apply for credit over and over.

 Applying for multiple credit accounts in a short space of time can do further damage to your credit rating.
 More than one rejected application for credit is a red flag to potential lenders.
 If an application for a loan or a card gets knocked back, think about why you’ve been rejected for credit and address this issue before trying again.
 If you’re trying to repair your credit quickly, avoid any applications until you’ve gone through some of the tips below.